Men's Volleyball Coaching Staff

 Chao is no stranger to such success.
 In 2001, Chao earned his first EIVA Coach of the Year award after the team finished 20-7 overall and recorded their first win over EIVA-rival Penn State since Jan.
 25, 1992.

-This is Chao's eighth season as a full-time head coach.
+This is Chao's 17th season as a full-time head coach.
 Prior to becoming a full-time head coach, Chao served as a part-time assistant coach for the women's team for six seasons.
-He also served as an assistant coach for the Patriots' men's team, under Ron Shayka, during the 1995 and 1996 seasons.
+He also served as an assistant coach alongside Uvaldo Acosta for the Patriots' men's team, under Ron Shayka, during the 1995 and 1996 seasons.
 He spent one season as an assistant coach for the University of Maryland-Baltimore County, where he helped guide the Retrievers to a 21-9 record.

-Chao's other coaching positions include serving as an assistant at the Youth National Team Training Camp, serving as technical director and coach of the girl's 16-and-under Starlings Volleyball Club of Baltimore, development coach of the Glasgow City (Scotland) Council Sport for Youth Program, head coach of the Calendonian University women's club team, head coach of the George Mason High School volleyball team (1994-96) and head coach of the 14-and-under Metro Volleyball Club.
+Chao's other coaching positions include serving as an assistant at the Youth National Team Training Camp, serving as technical director and coach of the girl's 16-and-under Starlings Volleyball Club of Baltimore, development coach of the Glasgow City (Scotland) Council Sport for Youth Program, head coach of the Caledonian University women's club team, head coach of the George Mason High School volleyball team (1994-96) and head coach of the 14-and-under Metro Volleyball Club.
 In 2002, he coached some of the top boys' players in the nation at the USA Volleyball Development Camp.
 Chao was also an apprentice coach in 2004 with the USA Volleyball Junior National Team and an assistant coach at the USA Volleyball High Performance Camp.
-In 2005, he served as an assistant coach on the Junior National Team that traveled to India for the World Championships.
-He is also the camp director of the USA Boys Development Camp and in the summer of 2006 was the head coach of the USA Boys Youth National Team.
-He currently serves as technical director for the Metro Virginia Volleyball Club.
+In 2005, he served as an assistant coach on the USA Junior National Team that traveled to India for the World Championships.
+He was also the camp director of the USA Boys Development Camp and in the summer of 2006 was the head coach of the USA Boys Youth A2 Program.
+He also served as technical director for the Metro Virginia Volleyball Club.

 Chao played volleyball for the Patriots as a senior after transferring from Pepperdine University, where he played volleyball for a year.
 In 1996-97 he played for the Su Ragazzi Volleyball Club in Scotland, where his team went undefeated and won the National League, the Scottish Cup and the Scottish Open.
 In 1999 he played with them again, winning the Scottish Open for the 10th straight year.
 Chao was a two-time all-tournament team selection at the Chesapeake Regional Tournament - in 1999 with No Mo Locos and in 2000 with the X-Patriots, a team made up of former George Mason men's volleyball players.
 He continued his win streak in Scotland with the X-Patriots, capturing the Scottish Open in the summers of 2000 and 2004, and together they won the VoleyBol Tournament in the Bahamas in 2002.
 Chao and another team, Hip Sing, have played in the finals of the North American Nine-Man Volleyball Championships seven straight times.
 In 2004, with Hip Sing, they were runners up in the North American Nine-Man Volleyball Championships.
-They also traveled to China to play in an international nine-man tournament.
+In 2007, playing with the Maryland Volleyball Program/SixPak, they won the 63rd annual North American Chinese Invitational Nine-Man Volleyball Tournament.

-In addition to picking up playing time during the summer, Chao works at several volleyball camps, including running the Premier Volleyball Camp for boys at George Mason.
+In addition to picking up playing time during the summer, Chao works at several volleyball camps, including running the Fred Chao High Performance Volleyball Camp at George Mason.
 Chao, a native of Silver Spring, Md., played three years of volleyball at Paint Branch High School and graduated in 1990 as a National Merit Scholar.
 He graduated from George Mason University with a degree in psychology in 1994.
 Off the court he enjoys music and plays both the piano and guitar.
-He currently resides in Fairfax, Va. with his wife, Dana, and their dog, Mason.
+He currently resides in Fairfax, Va. with his wife, Dana, daughter, Keira, and their dog, Mason.

 THE CHAO FILE